 Finally, I gave in.
 I visited a friend’s home to help them cook for a dinner, and I used a food processor.
 It was like magic to watch the onion chop so quickly and with so few tears.
 The cherry pitter was just a dream to use and made making pie much easier!
 It made me realize that I was doing myself a disservice by not experimenting in the kitchen with useful equipment.

 Now, I still prefer a low tech kitchen.
-I refuse to get a bread machine because when I make bread by hand, I sing “Matty Groves” to time the kneading, and I don’t want to sing at a machine.
+So far, I refuse to get a bread machine because when I make bread by hand, I sing “Matty Groves” to time the kneading, and I don’t want to sing at a machine.

 There are rules – if I have a gadget, it is because it gets used regularly and has a place to get put away without a fuss.
 Fine tools like potato mashers, garlic press, cheese knives of many varieties and other implements of destruction have made their place in my kitchen.